cbyeh/pow-image-scraper/README.md

 `python downloader.py`

-Downloads all main images from [Pictures of Walls](http:picturesofwalls.com), use commands and find them in the `out` directory
+Downloads all main images from [Pictures of Walls](http:picturesofwalls.com), use commands and find them in the `pow` directory

 Now has multithreading for faster queued downloads